hanchendi/ML_quantum_scar/README.md

 Data_wavefunction: Contains some data for eigenstates in Heart and African billiards.
-For the whole dataset please contact with the author.
+For the whole dataset please contact the author.

 Machine_learning: Contains python code for machine learning algorithm.
 This code follows https://openai.com/blog/reptile/